 Bute County in 1764.
 I don't know what region of the county the land

 The three eldest were slow to find their way into the records.
 This writer is unaware of their activities between 1732 and 1753.
 In the late 1740s Gabriel and Samuel -- already in their mid-thirties, it is believed -- married and began families, probably in Granville County.
 Samuel Hardin, and probably Gabriel, were employed as laborers in Granville County in the 1750s.
-One day in the early 1750s, Samuel and Gabriel, and possibly a third, were refreshing themselves in a Granville County ordinary or lodging house when a traveler came in.
+One day in the early 1750s, Samuel and Gabriel, and possibly William, were refreshing themselves in a Granville County ordinary or lodging house when a traveler came in.
 They all talked and drank.
 When the traveler was drunk, Samuel Hardin took some of the gold coins he had, it was claimed in Samuel's trial in 1753.
 He was sent to Edgecombe County for trial and I find no record of his conviction.
-However I am unable to find him in any records after his trial and conviction, except for the December1754 suit of his estate, quoted above.
+However I am unable to find him in any records after his hearing, except for the December1754 suit of his estate, quoted above.

 John Hardin also married and began a family in the late 1740s.

 Perhaps the three brothers farmed or labored together in those days.